Alternative Coffee Filters - Top Coffee Filter Replacement Hacks!

 Failing to replace your coffee filter regularly will result in a brew that is not as fresh or as delicious as it could be.

-You should replace your coffee filter after every three to four times that you use it.
+You should replace your coffee filter every three to four times that you use it.
 After which you should discard it.
 Ultimately, it is up to you as you can use it for a long or as short as you like.
 The determining factor for me is taste – a good benchmark.
 When my coffee becomes less than perfect or starts to become off, I throw it out.

 Final Thoughts – Alternative Coffee Filters